VK-Tiodor/TFG-heterogeneus-system-integrator/README.md

 An application to configure and schedule data interchange between heterogeneous systems.

+# Requirements
+This aplications needs Docker to be installed: https://www.docker.com/products/docker-desktop/

 ## Deploy
 ### (FIRST DEPLOY) Build and deploy
 ```